silvanm/silvan50/memory-bank/productContext.md

 **User Experience:**

 *   **Backend:** Users run the Python tool with `--format json` to generate data.
 *   **Frontend:** Users run `npm run dev` in the `frontend` directory and open the provided URL in a browser to see an interactive 3D representation of the triangulated image.
 They can orbit the camera and use debug controls.

+## User Experience Goals

+*   **Smooth Visual Flow:** Transitions between slides should be visually appealing and not jarring.
+*   **Customizable Output:** Users should be able to control key aspects of the slideshow generation.
+*   **Ease of Use:** The tool should be relatively straightforward to use for its target technical audience.
+*   **Clear Feedback:** The script should provide informative output about its progress and any errors.
+*   **Graceful Fade-In:** The slideshow should start with a black screen and fade into the first image for a polished effect.

+## Non-Goals